-Figure 1 shows the overall structure of processors and memories in the EPIC architecture.
-Although at this level EPIC bears a superficial resemblance to earlier frameworks for human information-processing, EPIC incorporates a new synthesis of theoretical concepts and empirical results, and so is more comprehensive, more formalized, and more detailed than proposals such as MHP, HOS, SAINT, and so forth (see McMillan, Beevis, Salas, Strub, Sutton, & Van Breda, 1989).
+and so is more comprehensive, more formalized, and more detailed than proposals such as MHP, HOS, SAINT, and so forth (see McMillan et al. [1989]).
 It is important to note that EPIC was used "as is" for the modeling work reported here; the details and parameters of the architecture had been developed in other task domains and modeling projects.

-EPIC was designed to explicitly couple basic information processing and perceptual-motor mechanisms like those in the MHP with a cognitive analysis of procedural skill, namely that represented by production-system models such as CCT (Bovair, Kieras, & Polson, 1990), ACT-R (Anderson, 1993), and SOAR (Laird, Rosenbloom, & Newell, 1986).
-Thus, EPIC has a production-rule cognitive processor surrounded by perceptual-motor peripherals; applying EPIC to a task situation requires specifying both the production-rule programming for the cognitive processor, and also the relevant perceptual and motor processing parameters.
+EPIC was designed to explicitly couple basic information processing and perceptual-motor mechanisms like those in the MHP with a cognitive analysis of procedural skill, namely that represented by production system models such as CCT [Bovair et al. 1990], ACT-R [Anderson 1993], and SOAR [Laird et al. 1986].
+Thus, EPIC has a production rule cognitive processor surrounded by perceptual-motor peripherals; applying EPIC to a task situation requires specifying both the production rule programming for the cognitive processor and the relevant perceptual and motor-processing parameters.
 EPIC computational task models are generative in that the production rules supply general procedural knowledge of the task, and thus when EPIC interacts with a simulated task environment, the EPIC model generates the specific sequence of serial and parallel human actions required to perform the specific tasks.
-Thus the task analysis reflected in the model is general to a class of tasks, rather than reflecting specific task scenarios.
+Thus, the task analysis reflected in the model is general to a class of tasks, rather than reflecting specific task scenarios.

 The software for constructing EPIC models includes not only the modules for simulating a human, but also facilities for simulating the interaction of the human with an external system such as a computer.
-Figure 1 shows at the left a simulated task environment, and on the right, a simulated human as described by the EPIC architecture, with objects such as screen items and keys making up the physical interface between them.
-The task environment module assigns physical locations to the interface objects, and generates visual events and sounds that the computer or other entities in the environment produce in response to the simulated human's behavior.
-Having a separate environment simulation module greatly simplifies the programming of a complete simulation, and helps enforce the
+Figure 1 shows at the left a simulated task environment and on the right a simulated human as described by the EPIC architecture, with objects such as screen items and keys making up the physical interface between them.
+The task environment module assigns physical locations to the interface objects and generates visual events and sounds that the computer or other entities in the environment produce in response to the simulated human's behavior.
+Having a separate environment simulation module greatly simplifies the programming of a complete simulation and helps enforce the generality of the procedural knowledge represented in the EPIC model.
+That is, the task environment module is driven by a task instance description that consists only of the sequence and timing of events external to the human user, and the simulated user must deal with whatever happens in the simulated task environment.